 - Stealing prescription pads

 In some cases, you may also be facing a federal offense if you transport drugs across state lines.
-If you are facing federal charges, you need an experienced federal criminal offense attorney who is familiar with defending crimes at the federal level.
+If you are facing federal charges, you need an experienced Phoenix federal criminal offense lawyer familiar with defending crimes at the federal level.

 Most Common Illegal Prescription Drugs